 Please note that under certain circumstances you have to pass several language tests (depending on the chosen program) and the test registration or the exemption from tests has to be done for each subject.

-Applicants for higher subject-specific semesters of one of the above-mentioned study programs have to pass the language test also, or to present an exemption from the test.
+Applicants for higher subject-specific semesters of all the above-mentioned study programs have to pass the language test also, or to present an exemption from the test.
 In case the admission requirements are not met, the admission notice becomes void.
 Enrollment for the chosen study program is not possible then.

 Some study programs do not require a language test, however certain language skills have to be proven for enrollment on the basis of school records or language certificates.
 Detailed information can be found in the brochure "Von der Schule an die Freie Universität Berlin" (pdf-file, only in German) or in the descriptions of study programs.